awslabs/aws-sdk-swift/reference/0.x/AWSWisdom/WisdomClientProtocol.md

 func removeKnowledgeBaseTemplateUri(input: RemoveKnowledgeBaseTemplateUriInput, completion: @escaping (ClientRuntime.SdkResult<RemoveKnowledgeBaseTemplateUriOutputResponse, RemoveKnowledgeBaseTemplateUriOutputError>) -> Void)
 ```

-### searchContent(input:​completion:​)
+### searchContent(input:completion:)

 Searches for content in a specified knowledge base.
-Can be used to get a specific content
-resource by its name.
+Can be used to get a specific content resource by its name.

 ``` swift
 func searchContent(input: SearchContentInput, completion: @escaping (ClientRuntime.SdkResult<SearchContentOutputResponse, SearchContentOutputError>) -> Void)
 ```

-### searchSessions(input:​completion:​)
+### searchSessions(input:completion:)

 Searches for sessions.